He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty. (Psalm 91:1, KJV)

 MATTHEW F. VIAU, Journal of Biblical Perspectives in Leadership,

-Based on the foregoing, we can conclude that, while the author of Psalm 91 may never be known, Moses appears to be the most likely candidate.
+Overall, we can conclude that, while the author of Psalm 91 may never be known, Moses appears to be the most likely candidate.
 Psalm 91 is attributed to Moses due to linguistic similarities with Psalm 90 (the preceding chapter).

 What Is the Message of Psalm 91?